lacanoid/pgddl/README.md

 - Not all Postgres objects and all options are supported yet.
 Postgres is huge.
   This package provides support for basic user-level objects such as types, classes and functions.
-  All `reg*` objects and SQL standard compliant stuff is mostly supported, with more fringe stuff still under constuction.
+  Currently all objects are at least somewhat supported but not all options are.
-  The intention for version 1.0 is to support all Postgres objects.
+  The intention is for version 1.0 is to support all objects objects and options.
-  See [ROADMAP](ROADMAP.md) for some of what's still missing.
+  See [ROADMAP](ROADMAP.md) for some of what is still missing.
 - It is not very well tested.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!
+  In fact, generated scripts might not run at all.
-  Do not run generated scripts on production databases without testing them first!
+  Do not run them on production databases without inspecting and testing first!
 - It is kind of slow-ish for complicated dependancy trees

 That said, it has still proven quite useful in a many situations and is being used with a number of production databases.
 Bug reports are welcome.

-Curently developed and tested on PostgreSQL 10.
+Curently developed and tested on PostgreSQL 13.
 Included preprocessor adapts the source to target PG version.
 Tested to install on version 9.1 and later.
 Some tests might fail on older versions.